sharonabankwah/trade-capture-system/docs/codespaces-fix-docs.md

 ### Codespaces Setup and Configuration Fixes

+### Overview

+This document summarises the fixes implemented to enable seamless frontend–backend communication in GitHub Codespaces.
+It covers key issues such as CORS restrictions, environment variable setup, and Swagger configuration, ensuring the application runs reliably in the Codespaces environment.

+---

 ### **fix(WebConfig): Allow Codespaces frontend to access backend**

 **Problem:** The frontend running in Codespaces could not communicate with the backend due to CORS errors.